uwm-its-csi/fun-with-cdk/README.md

 Upon approval from the CAB, the deployment proceeds to the production environment.
 5. Production Deployment:

-The approved changes are deployed to the production environment.
+The approved changes are deployed to the production environment only by a human.
 Monitoring and logging are set up to track application performance and errors.
 Deployment using AWS CDK
 1. Initialize a CDK Project: